dabeaz/blog/2023/three-problems.md

 ```

 I'll now try it with my input of 100000 key-value pairs.
 It takes 2.3 seconds.
-It's three times slower than the new approach--which used the exact same
+It's three times slower than the last test--which used the exact same
 token stream!
-It's even slower than the original "magic" version that
+It's even slightly slower than the original "magic" version that
 simply worked with individual characters.
 How can this be?

-I was not expecting this result.
+This was not a result I was expecting.
 An LALR(1) parser is driven
 entirely by table-lookup and a state machine.
 There is no
-deep stack of composed functions.
-This might warrant some further study.
+backtracking nor does it involve a deep stack of composed functions.

+As a last resort, I decided to reimplement the whole parser using PLY which
+has a more optimized implementation.
+That runs in about 1.2 seconds.
+It loses
+as well.

 ## Digression: Iteration